VKharlakov/guild-roster-manager/README.md

 **important!** Website that is availiable on GitHub Pages is **NOT up-to-date**, it's its earliest version kept just for memories.
 New website with up-to-date features is avaliable by the link above!

-**important!** As I am currently actively working on the website, some functionality and **features are not availiable**, such as:
- - adding/removing rosters
- - adding/removing guilds
- - buttons 'about us' and 'how to use' are currently disabled

 ### Roadmap
 <p align="center">
   <img src="./frontend/src/images/README-images/roadmap.png" alt="project's roadmap" style="max-width: 50%; height: auto;">